syntasso/kratix-docs/docs/main/05-reference/05-resources/01-intro.md

   storageGB: 10
 ```

-When applied to the Platform cluster, Kratix will trigger the associated Workflows.
+When applied to the platform cluster, Kratix will trigger the associated Workflows.
 For more details on the Workflows, see the [Workflow reference](./workflows).

 For a in-depth exploration of requesting a Resource and Kratix Workflows, check the [Writing a Promise](../../guides/writing-a-promise) and [Enhancing a Promise](../../guides/enhancing-a-promise) guides.